johans-work/niyanodes/README.md

 ## overview

 Niya nodes is a new tool for abstracting, implementing, and utilizing anything that can be abstracted and implemented by the user.
-The app is being built at [nod.ing](http://nod.ing/).

 ## node basics

 If we take a node as a point in a tree and an abstraction as a name for a pattern at every node, we get an abstraction tree, aka, a niya node tree.